fmihpc/analysator/Documentation/sphinx/magnetosphere_regions.rst

 **In analysator:**

-*regions.py* in *scripts* has an option to find the bow shock.
+:mod:`regions` has an option to find the bow shock.
 Default method uses 1.5*solar wind density as limit.
 Usage example:

 .. code-block:: python